lfp722/Euclidean-Vector/README.md

 * Must assume that addition, subtraction, multiplication, and division operations on two 0-dimension vectors are valid operations.
 In all cases the result should still be a 0-dimension vector.
-* We're asking you to implement `operator!=` because you'll see it in a lot of production codebases, and it's important that you know how to write it correctly.
+* We're asking you to implement `operator!=` because you'll see it in a lot of production codebases, and it's important that you know how to write it correctly
-* You are not allowed to use STL containers as part of your implementation
+* Where possible, avoid using C-style for loops when an appropriate STL algorithm can be used on an iterator that wraps a C-style array

 You must not:

 * Write to any files that aren't provided in the repo (e.g. storing your vector data in an auxilliary file)
 * Add a main function `euclidean_vector.cpp`
+* Use `new` and `delete` commands explicitly to allocate or deallocate memory (we will discuss how to avoid this in the smart pointers lecture)
+* Use any STL containers as part of your implementation
+* Do any unnecessary pointer arithmetic, and use appropriate abstractions when you can.
+The best and simplest way to explain this is that if you're using `*` anywhere in your code besides for `*this` then you're _probably_ doing something wrong.

 You: